Marcus Fraser (footballer): Ross County

 Fraser immediately signed for Ross County.
 He made his debut for the Highland side on 24 January 2015, in a 1–0 defeat at home to Celtic.
 On 17 March 2015, Fraser signed a new contract to keep him at Ross County until 2017.

 A year later he signed a further two-year extension, keeping him under contract until summer 2019.

 In June 2018, after Andrew Davies left the club, Fraser became the new captain; he went on to lift the Scottish Championship and Scottish Challenge Cup as Ross County were promoted back to the Scottish Premiership after being relegated a year earlier.

 On 5 June 2020, Fraser rejected a new contract at Ross County and left the club after five-and-a-half years and making 195 appearances.

 St Mirren

 On 28 July 2020, Fraser signed a one-year deal with St Mirren.
 In May 2021, he signed a two-year extension to remain at the club until the summer of 2023.

+Fraser opened the scoring after just two minutes in the 2025 Scottish League Cup final, as St Mirren ran out 3–1 winners against his former club Celtic.
+It was the club's first major trophy in 12 years.